valtrix/valtrix.github.io/programming/_posts/2016-02-24-dragonboard-boot.markdown

 We were able to boot STING on the dragonboard, and faced a number of challenges.
-I am documenting it so that anyone who wants to write and run her own baremetal app/OS may find it easier to do so after reading this.
+I am documenting <!--more--> it so that anyone who wants to write and run her own baremetal app/OS may find it easier to do so after reading this.

 <br>